 Whenever an employee is required to attend active or inactive duty training, upon employee request, the employee shall be released on annual leave and/or compensatory time even if the number of annual leave slots under the formula are filled.
 Previously approved annual leave requests shall not be canceled to accommodate the military leave.
-However, if an annual leave slot under the formula is available, the employee(s) shall be placed in the available openings.
 In the event the employee does not have sufficient accruals to cover such absence, approved lost time shall be granted.
 Written notification must be given to the employee's supervisor as soon as the employee is aware of his/her training schedule.